microsoft/sql-spark-connector/README.md

 Please check the [sample notebooks](samples) for examples.

+# Support
+The Apache Spark Connector for Azure SQL and SQL Server is an open source project.
+This connector does not come with any Microsoft support unless it is being used within SQL Server Big Data Clusters.
+For issues with or questions about the connector, please create an Issue in this project repository.
+The connector community is active and monitoring submissions.

+# Roadmap
+Visit the Connector project in the **Projects** tab to see needed / planned items.
+Feel free to make an issue and start contributing!

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a